KomodoPlatform/Documentation.rst.old/docs/source/komodo/test-chains.rst

 Block reward decreases by 50% every 1440 blocks.

 The pubkey address receives an additional 50% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 2.5 coins(50% of 5 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive an additional 1.25 coins.
+For example, before the first halving the pubkey address will receive 2.5 coins(50% of 5 coin block reward) for every mined block.
+After the first halving, the pubkey address will receive 1.25 coins.

 The pubkey address receives an additional 50% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 50 coins are created and sent to the pubkey address.

-ac_perc chains are currently incompatible with z-nomp.
-The coinbase transaction vout type must be pubkey as opposed to pubkeyhash.
+``ac_perc`` chains are currently incompatible with z-nomp.
+The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.

 ac_reward ac_halving ac_staked